jimmyjbling/LiabilityPredictor/README.md

-# PhaKinPro
+# LiabilityPredictor

-PHArmacoKINetic PROperty calculator: Used to predict varies pharmacokinetic properties using QSAR models.
+The Liability Predictor is used to predict varies possible assay liabilities for compounds using QSAR models.
 If you use please cite \[INSERT CITATION HERE].
-There is a [webserver](http://34.170.18.221/) that runs these models, but for large numbers of compounds, running locally using this code is much more effective
+There is a [webserver](http://34.170.163.43/) that runs these models, but for large numbers of compounds, running locally using this code is much more effective

 # Requierments
 Install the requirments from the requirements.txt file.
 Additionally, if you want to run the webserver, you need to install flask and qunicorn

 # Command line use
-After downloading, `PhaKinPro/phakinpro.py` can be called from the command line with `python pharkinpro --help`
+After downloading, `LiabilityPredictor/assay_liability_calculator.py` can be called from the command line with `python assay_liability_calculator --help`

 `--infile` is required and is the fileloc for a csv of SMILES to predict properties for.
 Requires that csv has header and is comma seperated
 `--smiles_col` is the name of the column containing the SMILES strings of interest.
 Defaults to "SMILES" `--outfile` is the fileloc of where the output csv file should go.
+Defaults to `current-working-directory/liability_output.csv`
-Defaults to `current-working-directory/phakin_output.csv` `--ad` flag to turn on applicability domain calculation for the models
+`--ad` flag to turn on applicability domain calculation for the models

 # Webserver interface